Ryan Kaine is on the hunt…

 “How old’s that picture?”

 Corky shrugged.
-“Dunno when it were taken, but that pic were uploaded to the company’s website three months back.
+“Dunno when the pic was taken, but it was uploaded to the company’s website six months back.
 Why?”

 Danny sniffed.
-“Bloke I saw driving the Range Rover had long dark hair and a beard.
-Didn’t get a clear sight of him through the tinted windows, though.
+“The bloke I saw driving the Range Rover had long, dark hair and a beard.
+Didn’t get a clear sight of him due to the floppy hair and the darkness inside the car, though.
 Might be the same guy, I guess.
 You couldn’t find anything more recent?”

 Corky pinched his lips together and shook his head.
 “Nah, not really.
-Corky found a few publicity shots of Robbie P when he opened a distribution centre in Hungary eighteen months back, but the quality’s poor and there aren’t none any newer than that online.
-By the way, his hair were short in them pics, too.
-And he didn’t have no beard.”
+Corky found a few publicity shots of Robbie P from when he opened a distribution centre in Hungary eighteen months back, but the quality’s poor and there ain’t any pics newer than that online.
+By the way, his hair was short in those pics, too.
+And he didn’t have a beard.”

 “Find anything interesting on the wife?”

 “Nothing much.
 Marian Jennifer Prentiss.
 Maiden name, Turvey.
 Aged twenty-eight.
-They’ve been married five years.
+They’ve been married round about five years.
 No kids yet.
 She’s got herself a degree in Fine Arts from Nottingham Trent University.”

 “Anything worrying in her medical history?”